TheCloudArch/thecloudarch.github.io/_posts/2017-09-27-interview-nic-regardng-365-ignite-2017-orlando.md

 ---
 author: Warren
-title: Interview with Nic on REgardng 365 at Ignite 2017 in Orlando
+title: 'Interview with Nic on REgardng 365 at Ignite 2017 in Orlando'
 slug: interview-nic-regardng-365-ignite-2017-orlando
 id: 84
 date: '2017-09-27 16:23:59'